Growth requires change.

 Developing an A/B testing culture that blends seamlessly with your overall marketing strategy is crucial for your website's long-term growth and improvement.
 Although these challenges are common for any A/B testing program, you can gradually overcome them with some best practices.

-A/B testing is all about research, statistics, and analysis.
-But, more importantly, it requires consistency.
+A/B testing involves research, statistics, and analysis.
+But more importantly, it requires consistency.

-Here are a few tips and general best practices to keep in mind and manage a successful and efficient A/B testing program.
+Here are a few tips and general best practices to keep in mind when managing a successful and efficient A/B testing program.

 Before implementing A/B testing on your website, define your goals, expectations, insights, opportunities, and other important aspects of your A/B testing framework.
 This also involves formulating hypotheses based on reliable data and actionable insights.